dhatawesomedude/angular-material-datetimepicker/README.md

+#### This project is a fork of the original ng-material-datetimepicker.
+It adds angular-moment as a dependency.
 # Angular Material DateTimePicker

 Originally designed for Bootstrap Material, this has been modified to work with [Angular Material](https://material.angularjs.org/).
 This is an Android style date-time picker for Angular Material.
 Some added features include: